 Fortunately, there are ways to rebuild.
 Missouri provides several options for restoring your rights, including record expungement, pardons, and sealing past convictions.
 At Combs Waterkotte, our Miller County, MO defense lawyers work tirelessly to help clients clear their records and move forward with confidence and dignity.

-Felony Levels and Possible Penalties in Miller County, MO
+Felony Classifications and Penalties in Miller County, MO

 Aggravating factors (weapons, repeat offenses, or hate-related motives) can elevate a felony’s class—increasing penalties.
 However, a skilled Miller County, MO criminal defense lawyer can often negotiate charge reductions, diversion programs, or case dismissals.

-Misdemeanor Offenses and Penalties in Miller County, MO
+Misdemeanor Classifications and Penalties in Miller County, MO

-Why Choose Combs Waterkotte as Your Criminal Defense Attorney in Miller County, MO?
+Why Combs Waterkotte Is the Right Criminal Defense Firm for You in Miller County, MO

 What should I do immediately after being arrested in Miller County, MO?